FlipEnergy/redesigned-garbanzo/README.md

 ## Directories in this Repo

 ### concourse_pipelines
-Concourse Pipeline Yaml definition for CICD pipeline as well as scripts the jobs run
+Concourse Pipeline Yaml definition for CICD pipeline as well as scripts the jobs run.
+It also has a Dockerfile for the image that the deploy-to-k8s job runs which has the gcloud and helmsman tools.

 ### helm_charts
 Helm chart for deploying this flask app as well as override files for the other charts used